An Interview with Erik Thorsell

 What is Erik’s Advice for MSP Business Owners on dealing with Overwhelm?

 First of all, says Erik, explore all your options.
-Don’t decide you need to sell the business straight away.
-So, you then need t0 to have a lot of conversations with people who have already had to make that kind of decision.
+If you think you can’t continue, don’t decide you need to sell the business straight away.
+So, you then need to have a lot of conversations with people who have already had to make that kind of decision.

 For example – imagine yourself going through the same process, find out what they did and get a clear picture of what things could look and feel like.
 Weigh up different possibilities and choose the one that’s best for you right now.